 From Leonard Cohen to Bob Dylan: The 8 songs David Gilmour couldn’t live without

-If you were around in the psychedelic explosion of the late sixties chances are you’ll be familiar with David Gilmour.
-Perhaps not the grandest name in rock music, Gilmour’s influence with Pink Floyd is undoubtedly one of the greatest in the history of music.
+If you were around in the psychedelic explosion of the late sixties, the acid-rock that flooded the streets of Britain, then chances are you’ll be familiar with David Gilmour.
+Perhaps not the grandest name in rock music, Gilmour’s influence with Pink Floyd is undoubtedly pure, stringent and completely captivating.
+Gilmour held your gaze better than most.

-Pink Floyd welcomed Gilmour into the fold as a replacement for their ailing singer and founder Syd Barett.
-Initially, alongside the starry-eyed singer, Gilmour took over guitars and stood across from Roger Waters, Nick Mason on drums and Richard Wright on keys but he soon took over the mic.
-As a group, there’s perhaps no greater inspirational figure.
+Pink Floyd welcomed the guitarist into the fold as a replacement for their ailing singer and founder Syd Barett.
+Initially, alongside the starry-eyed singer, Gilmour took over guitars and was mainly there to ensure the band could still function on stage.
+Soon enough, Gilmour stood across from Roger Waters, Nick Mason on drums and Richard Wright on keys and he soon took over the mic.
+As a group, there’s perhaps no greater inspirational figure than Pink Floyd.

-If there’s one place where, in 2003, Gilmour could be dwarfed by the grandeur and pop culture influence it’s perhaps in the studios of BBC Radio show, Desert Island Discs.
+If there’s one place where, in 2003, Gilmour could be dwarfed by the grandeur and pop culture influence of another then it’s perhaps in the studios of BBC Radio show, Desert Island Discs.
 The British institution has been a cultural touchpoint since its inception in 1942.
 Ever since it has welcomed guests with one simple premise; if they were trapped on a desert island which eight songs would they choose for company.
+It’s an idea which has captured the minds of the nation for nearly 80 years.

 After a succinct introduction from host Sue Lawley who not only points to his “downhill run” following three decades at the cutting edge of rock and roll but also his aversion to the booby-trapped tropes of being a ‘rock star’, it’s on to a personal chat.
-The pair dissect the pitfalls of stardom and the addiction of success, suggesting that Gilmour had seemingly let go.
+It’s one of the things that has endeared the show to British culture, it provides a rare opportunity to see behind the facade of rock.
+Together, Gilmour and Lawley dissect the pitfalls of stardom and the addiction of success, suggesting that the guitarist had seemingly let go.

 As the conversation looks to grow Lawley suggests they “press pause” and move on to his first disc.
 Gilmour’s first pick was another platoon in the swinging sixties army, the legendary band, The Kinks.
 Gilmour says of the song, the first he would play on his desert island, “On a lovely warm beach to listen to this, in a somewhere else sunset, and missing London would be a wonderful moment.”